-During 2020, Glasgow had an estimated population of 635,6401 people in 319,2842 households.
+During 2020, Glasgow had an estimated population of 635,6401 people (319,2942 households).
 The number of households has increased by 6% between 2010 and 2020.
 Table 1 outlines the split of households by housing tenure in Glasgow.

-Table 1 - Glasgow Housing Profile in 2020
+Table 1 - Glasgow Housing Profile in 20202

-Housing Tenure No. of Households
+HOUSING TENURE NUMBER OF HOUSEHOLDS

 Social Rent 111,994 (35%)

 Private Rent 70,241 (22%)

 Owner Occupation 137,059 (43%)

-All 319,284
+ALL 319,294

-Whilst the draft DHS outlines a range of issues and actions that apply across all housing tenures, GCC recognises the key role and services that RSLs provide for their tenants.
-This strategy highlights tenue-specific issues including the barriers to accessing online services.
+Whilst the DHS outlines a range of issues and actions that apply across all housing tenures, GCC recognises the key role and services that RSLs provide for their tenants.
+This strategy highlights tenure-specific issues including the barriers to accessing online services.
 The data collected shows this affects a higher proportion of households living in Glasgow's social rented housing stock.

-There are 64 RSLs that operate in the city and all provide access to a range of services that support tenants and meet the needs of local communities.
-During 2019/20, the total net value of RSL housing stock in Glasgow was estimated at circa £3.89 billion3.
+There are 63 RSLs that operate in the city and all provide access to a range of services that support tenants and meet the needs of local communities.
+During 2019 to 2020, the total net value of RSL housing stock in Glasgow was estimated at circa £3.89 billion3.

-The 2020 Scottish Index of Multiple Deprivation (SIMD 2020) dataset highlights that 29% of the city's population (184,000) live in the 10% most deprived areas of Scotland4.
+The 2020 Scottish Index of Multiple Deprivation (SIMD) dataset highlights that 29% of the city's population (184,000) live in the 10% most deprived areas of Scotland4.
 In terms of geography, deprivation in Glasgow is closely matched to the neighbourhoods that RSLs operate in.